solidzone/mailmeteor-landing/_posts/2021-02-17-mail-merge-gmail.md

 ![Mail merge tip: stagger your email campaigns](/assets/img/blog/mail-merge-gmail/mail-merge-tips-stagger-email-campaigns.png){:width="600px" height="398px"}

-It’s a best practice to send your email only to a fragment of recipients at first.
+It’s a best practice to send emails only to a fragment of recipients at first.
 Test the temperature, and send the rest of the emails depending on the results.
 For example, send your email to 10-20 people and wait until you get some engagement, should it be clicks or replies.

 Once you are confident with your email, send the rest of the campaign.